DeepanshuProgrammer/GeeksforGeeks/README.md

 I am a Student  and in school and in the 11th class.
 Learn with me

-My Name is "Deepanshu" and I am a student
+My Name is "Deepanshu" and I am a student and you also with me.

 I am coding in C++  & also in Java and their are so many languages as your wish.